annaoskina/markdown-cv/index.md

 ## Publications

-Article Оськина А. С., Пасивкина С. А. «Полезные записи об изготовлении бумаги» («Камисуки тёхоки») как первое иллюстрированное руководство по изготовлению бумаги // Японские исследования.
-2018. № 3. С. 49-77.

-Article Оськина А. С. Два дневника монахини Абуцу (1221?-1283): литература, биография, личность // Вестник РГГУ. Серия: История. Филология. Культурология. Востоковедение.
-2018. № 12 (45). С. 251-269.
-Chapter Оськина А. С. Монахиня Абуцу и поэтический дом Микохидари. Предисловие к дорожным записям монахини Абуцу. Перевод и комментарии А. С. Оськиной // В кн.: История и культура Японии 11 / Отв. ред.: А. Н. Мещеряков; под общ. ред.: И. С. Смирнов. СПб. : Гиперион, 2018. С. 130-145.
+`Article` Oskina A., Pasivkina S. The Precious Notes on Papermaking» (“Kamisuki Cho:ho:ki”) as the first illustrated Guide to Papermaking // Japanese Studies in Russia, 2018. № 3.
+Pp. 49-77. (in Russian)

+`Article` Oskina A. Two Diaries of the Nun Abutsu (1221?-1283): Literature, Biography, Personality.// RGGU Bulletin.
+History.
+Philology.
+Cultural Studies.
+Oriental Studies.
+2018. № 12 (45).
+Pp. 251-269. (in Russian)

-Chapter Оськина А. С. Иллюстрированная книга "Ханакадзура" // В кн.: Survival and Sustainability: Contemporary Studies in Humanities 2 Issue 314.
-Chiba University, 2017. Гл.
-3. С. 56-72.
+`Chapter` Oskina A. Illustrated book "Ehon Hanakazura" // Survival and Sustainability: Contemporary Studies in Humanities 2 Issue 314.
+Chiba University, 2017.
+Chapter.
+3. Pp. 56-72. (in Russian and Japanese)

-Chapter Оськина А. С. Иллюстрированная книга "Эхон Ханакадзура" (1765 г.): воспитание книгой в эпоху Эдо // В кн.: История и культура традиционной Японии 10.
-Orientalia et Classica. Труды Института восточных культур и античности. Выпуск LXIX / Отв. ред.: А. Н. Мещеряков; под общ. ред.: И. Смирнов. СПб. : Гиперион, 2017. С. 176-195.
+`Chapter` Oskina A. Illustrated book "Ehon Hanakazura" (1765): Education Books in the Edo Period // History and Culure of Traditional Japan 10.
+Orientalia et Classica.
+Volume LXIX.
+St.Petersburg: Hyperion, 2017.
+Pp. 176-195. (in Russian)

-Chapter Оськина А. С. Мотивы и намерения авторов при написании дневников на примере "Дневника шестнадцатой ночи" монахини Абуцу и "Записок" княгини Дашковой // В кн.: Literature and History: Representation and Narrative Issue 289.
-Chiba : Chiba University, 2015. С. 83-99.
+`Chapter` Oskina A. Motives and Intentions of the Authors in Diaries Based on "The Diary of the Waning Moon" by the Nun Abutsu and "The Notes" by Princess Dashkova // Literature and History: Representation and Narrative Issue 289.
+Chiba University, 2015.
+Pp. 83-99. (in Russian)

-Article Оськина А. С. Дневник "Идзаёи никки" монахини Абуцу: содержание, композиция, стиль // Вестник Новосибирского государственного университета.
-2014. Т. 13. № 4. С. 153-158.

-Chapter Оськина А. С. Отличительные особенности дневника "Идзаёи никки" монахини Абуцу (1221?-1283) // В кн.: Восточные общества: традиции и современность: Материалы II Съезда молодых востоковедов стран СНГ, Баку, 11-14 ноября 2013 года. М., Б. : Центр стратегических исследований при Президенте Азербайджанской Республики, 2014. С. 328-342.

-Chapter Oskina A. Повседневная жизнь в женских школах высшей ступени, in: Alsace nichio chiteki koryu jigyo nihon kenkyu seminar “Taisho – Showa prewar” ronbun-shu (Сборник статей участников семинара «эпохи Тайсё – Сёва (до Второй мировой войны) по программе японско-европейского интеллектуального обмена, г. Эльзас).
-Strasbourg : Centre européen d’études japonaises d’Alsace, 2014.

-Article Оськина А. С. Кайбара Экикэн и его "Правила воспитания девочек" // Япония. Ежегодник.
-2013. С. 198-215.
+`Article` Oskina A. "The Diary of the Waning Moon": Content, Composition, Style // Vestnik Novosibirsk State University: History and Philology.
+2014.
+Vol. 13. № 4.
+Pp. 153-158. (in Russian)

+`Chapter` Oskina A. Distinctive features of "The Diary of the Waning Moon" by the Nun Abutsu (1221?-1283) // Oriental Societies: Traditions and Modernity.
+Moscow, Baku: Center for Strategic Studies under the President of Azerbaijan, 2014.
+Pp. 328-342. (in Russian)

+`Chapter` Oskina A. 高等女学校の日常生活：女学生の楽しみや悩み　//　アルザス日欧知的交流事業　日本研究セミナー［大正／戦前］報告書.
+Strasbourg : Centre européen d’études japonaises d’Alsace, 2014. (in Japanese)

+`Article` Oskina A. Kaibara Ekken and his "Precepts for girls" // Japan.
+Annuary.
+2013.
+Pp. 198-215. (in Russian)

 ## Conferences

-`2018` 20-я ежегодная конференция "История и культура Японии" (Москва).
-Presentation: История библиотеки поэтического дома Рэйдзэй
-201719-я ежегодная конференция "История и культура Японии" (Москва).
-Presentation: Воспитание книгой в эпоху Эдона примере «ЭхонХанакадзура» (1765г.)

-`2014` 16-я ежегодная конференция "История и культура Японии" (Москва).
-Presentation: Проза и поэзия в дневнике «Идзаёи никки» монахини Абуцу (1221?-1283)

-`2013`
-15-я ежегодная конференция "История и культура Японии" (Москва).
-Presentation: Монахиня Абуцу и "Повесть о Гэндзи"

-Письменные памятники Востока. Проблемы интерпретации и перевода (Москва).
-Presentation: Проблема перевода «Идзаёи никки» монахини Абуцу (1221?-1283): цитаты и аллюзии
+`2019` 21th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: Travel notes of the Nun Abutsu: connection with the literary tradition.

+`2018`  20th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: The History of the Reizei Family Library.

+`2017`  19th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: Education with a book in the Edo Period based on "Ehon Hanakazura" (1765).

+`2014`  16th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: Prose and poetry in the nun Abutsu's (1221?-1283) "The Diary of the Waning Moon".

+`2013`  15th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: The nun Abutsu and "The Tale of Genji".

+Written Monuments of the East.
+The Problems of Interpretation and Translation (Moscow).
+Presentation: The problems in translation of "Izayoi nikki" by the nun Abutsu: quotes and allusions.

-European Association of Japanese Resource Specialists Conference 2013 (Париж).
-Presentation: Illustrated book "Ehon hanakazura" (1765): pictures, poems, proverbs
+European Association of Japanese Resource Specialists Conference 2013 (Paris).
+Presentation: Illustrated book "Ehon hanakazura" (1765): pictures, poems, proverbs.

-2-й Съезд молодых востоковедов России и СНГ (Баку).
-Presentation: Отличительные особенности дневника «Идзаёи никки» 2012XIV-я международная конференция “История и культура Японии” (Москва).
-Presentation: Из столицы в столицу: путешествия из Хэйан в Камакура

-«Невские чтения» международный симпозиум в честь 120-летия со дня рождения Н. А. Невского (Санкт-Петербург).
-Presentation: Дневники Абуцу-ни как материал для ее биографии
-Текстология Востока: опыт интерпретации и перевода источников (Москва).
-Presentation: Дневники монахини Абуцу (1221?-1283) как источник ее биографии
+2nd Congress of Young Orientalists of Russia and the CIS (Baku).
+Presentation: Distinctive features of "The Diary of the Waning Moon" by the nun Abutsu (1221?-1283).

+`2012`  14th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: From capital to capital: the travelling in Heian and Edo periods.

+Nikolai Nevsky Memorial Conference - International Symposium in Honor of the 120th Birthday of N.A.
+Nevsky (St. Petersburg).
+Presentation: The diaries of the nun Abutsu as a source for her biography.

 `2011`
-XIII-я международная конференция “История и культура Японии” (Москва).
-Presentation: Великие поучения для женщин»: от Кайбара Экикэна до Фукудзава Юкити
+13th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: "The Great Learning for women": from Kaibara Ekken to Fukuzawa Yukichi.

-Japanese Study Seminar - Taisho Prewar (Showa) (Эльзас).
-Presentation: Повседневная жизнь в женских школах высшей ступени в эпоху Тайсё
+Japanese Study Seminar - Taisho Prewar (Showa) (Alsace).
+Presentation: Everyday Life in Women High Schools in the Taisho period.

-2010Конференция молодых японоведов (Санкт-Петербург).
-Presentation: Кайбара Экикэн и Фукудзава Юкити: старый и новый взгляд на женское воспитание
-2009XI-я международная конференция “История и культура Японии” (Москва).
-Presentation: Кайбара Экикэн. Воспитание девочек в эпоху Токугава
+`2010`
+Conference of Young Japanologists (St. Petersburg).
+Presentation: Kaibara Ekken and Fukuzawa Yukichi: old and new views on women education.

+`2009`
+11th Annual Conference "History and Culture of Japan" (Moscow).
+Presentation: Kaibara Ekken and women learning in the Edo period.

 <!-- ### Footer